 So yeh it’s not been great, I’ve met my worst enemy who despises everything about me and unfortunately the bastard lives inside my head.
 But there is some glimmer of hope I think, I’m getting lots of support at the moment and everyone is being very very patient with me and hopefully now I can start the slow climb back to sanity.

-One of my big problems recently is when I realise that I’ve been like this now since I was 18/19, I’m currently 28 years old so that’s a decade of my life I’ve lost to this illness.
+One of my big problems recently is when I realise that I’ve been like this now since I was 14/15, I’m currently 28 years old so that’s a decade and a half of my life I’ve lost to this illness.
 I had to drop out of university and ever since I feel like I’m dragging other people down with me but who knows, there may be light at the end of the tunnel yet.

 I would just also like to say a massive thank you to my friends (in real life and on the internet), I know I haven’t been the most reliable person in the world for the last couple of months and you people have all been absolutely amazing.

 And to my partner I’ll say that you are the reason I think there is any light at the end of the tunnel, I might think that I’m human garbage and not worth much to anyone but if you’ve managed to put up with me and my bullshit for ten years then there has to be something in me worth fighting for.
 You’ve been amazing and I don’t think I’d still be here if it wasn’t for you, you give me a reason to fight and I don’t think I’ll ever be able to repay what you’ve done for me.